How much regulation do we need from genomes to society?: Results

 where $r_0$ is the minimum cost for the smallest size ($N=1$), and $\beta$ is the scaling exponent.
-The above framework gives us the common expectation of $\beta = 2$ for a compartment-free system, and $\beta = 1$ for a system with both regulators and compartments.
-We can interpret observed exponents that are closer to $2$ as being well-mixed and compartment-free.
-Close to $1$ indicates a system optimized on compartments with a mixed strategy.
+This result is in keeping with the general observation that other metrics in these systems not directly related to regulation follow such power-law behavior with non-trivial exponents.
+Our model presented above provides base-line expectations for the values of $\beta$, linking its value to system organization: $\beta = 2$ for a compartment-free, well-mixed system, and $\beta = 1$ for a system with both regulators and compartments.
+Consequently, we can interpret observed exponents that are closer to $2$ as being well-mixed and compartment-free.
+Exponents that are close to $1$ indicate a system optimized on compartments with a mixed strategy.
 An exponent significantly larger than $1$ and significantly smaller than $2$ indicates the transition from regulators only to some compartmentalization.
-Exponents significantly less than $1$ indicate the regime where compartments are expanding and regulators are becoming cumbersome and saturating, or where there are certain economies of scaling in the unit costs.
+Exponents significantly less than $1$ indicate the regime where compartments are expanding and regulators are becoming cumbersome and saturating, or where there are certain economies of scale in the unit costs.